grimmer0125/d4c-queue/README.md

 2. Use third party library [Denque](https://www.npmjs.com/package/denque) to implement a FIFO queue for O(1) speed.
 Using built-in JavaScript array will have O(n) issue.
 3. Optional parameter, `inheritPreErr` to inherit previous error and the task will not be executed and throw a custom error `new PreviousError(task.preError.message ?? task.preError), if it gets previous error.
 If omit this parameter or set it as false, the following will continue whatever previous tasks happen errors.
 4. Optional parameter, `nonBlockCurr` to forcely execute the first task in the queue in the next tick of the event loop.
 This is useful if you pass a normal non-async function as the first task but do not want it to block the current event loop.
-5. Able to pass arguments and get return value for each task function
+5. Able to pass arguments and get return value for each task function.
 6. Support Browser and Node.js.
 7. Support TypeScript and JavaScript.
 Written in TypeScript and its `.d.ts` typing is out of box.
-8. Support `async function`, a function to return `promise`, and a normal function.
+8. Support `async function`, a function to return `promise`, and a `normal non-async` function.

 ## Installation